SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

 ---
 title: "Getting started with sensenet ECM using MVC"
-author: tusmester
-image: "../img/posts/sensenetecm-mvc.png"
+category: Tutorials
+version: v7.0
-tags: [mvc, getting started, controller, view]
+tags: [mvc, getting started, controller, view, backend]
+description: Step-by-step tutorial creating your first basic Asp.Net MVC app with sensenet ECM.
 ---

 When you build a site with sensenet ECM, you have many options when it comes to choosing a technology.
-This post is a part of a series about the different client and server-side technologies and architectures when designing your first app.
+This article is a part of a series about the different client and server-side technologies and architectures when designing your first app.

----

-This post walks you through a few easy steps to create your first **Asp.Net MVC** app with sensenet ECM 7.0.
+This article walks you through a few easy steps to create your first **Asp.Net MVC** app with sensenet ECM 7.0.
 For other possibilities please take a look at the following articles:

 - [Starting out with ReactJs and Redux](https://community.sensenet.com/blog/2017/12/12/starting-out-with-sensenet-ECM-using-reactjs-and-redux)
 - [Starting out with Aurelia](https://community.sensenet.com/blog/2017/12/27/starting-out-with-sensenet-ECM-using-aurelia)